MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 Dataflows are a self-service, cloud-based, data preparation technology.
-Dataflows enable customers to ingest, transform and load data into Common Data Service environments, Power BI workspaces or your organization’s Azure Data Lake Gen2 account.
-Dataflows are authored using Power Query experience, a unified Data Connectivity and Preparation experience already featured in many Microsoft products including Excel and Power BI.
-Customers can trigger dataflows to run either on demand or automatically on a schedule data is always kept up-to-date.
+Dataflows enable customers to ingest, transform, and load data into Common Data Service environments, Power BI workspaces, or your organization’s Azure Data Lake Storage Gen2 account.
+Dataflows are authored using Power Query experience, a unified Data Connectivity and Preparation experience already featured in many Microsoft products, including Excel and Power BI.
+Customers can trigger dataflows to run either on demand or automatically on a schedule; data is always kept up to date.